 Professional Development Seminar

-The Professional Development Seminar consists ofpresentations on professional issues including the preparation of a curriculum vitae, practice strategies in the managed care environment, program evaluation and supervision, benefits of active participation in supervision, discuss mid-year program evaluation form, and how cultural and individual diversity issues impact/are addressed in program evaluation and supervision, ethical dilemmas, adjustment to the new internship site, professional conduct, cultural issues, communication skills, working as a team member, the development of a curriculum vitae, fellowship application and professionalism.
+The Professional Development Seminar consists ofpresentations on professional issues including the preparation of a curriculum vitae, practice strategies in the managed care environment, program evaluation and supervision, benefits of active participation in supervision, and how cultural and individual diversity issues impact/are addressed in program evaluation and supervision, ethical dilemmas, adjustment to the new internship site, professional conduct, cultural issues, communication skills, working as a team member, the development of a curriculum vitae, fellowship application and professionalism.